sonu-gupta/Doxing-on-Twitter/README.md

 ## Prevention and Anonymization of Dox Content on Twitter

+This work was done as part of the course IST-597 Fundamentals of Privacy at Penn State.

 This repository contains the python code, trained model and the demo of the tool I developed.

 Demo 1 - Classification of a Tweet to identify doxing  <br>